digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 retrieved from the ledger and transformed into a value that fits the target template type.
 Then, its metadata (signatories, observers, key, maintainers) is recomputed using the code of the target temmpate and compared against the existing metadata: it is not allowed to change.
+The ensure clause of the contract is also re-evaluated.

 In addition, when a choice is exercised, its arguments are transformed into values that fit the type of the parameters of the choice in the target package.